-5. "No heat" Drive & Blower Motors Run, Display Reads Normal.
-(Gas Models)
+5. "No Heat" drive & blower motors run, display reads normal (Gas Models).

-A.) Check for voltage across terminal block #'s 3 & 7.
+A. Check for voltage across terminal block nos.
+3 and 7.

-If no voltage is present, problem is bad wire or termination(s) between terminal block # 3 to MP harness connector pin # 4.
+If no voltage is present, problem is bad wire or broken terminal from terminal block no. 3 to MP harness connector pin 4.

-B.) If voltage is present, check for voltage across terminal block #'s 4 & 7.
+B. If voltage is present, check for voltage across terminal block nos.
+4 and 7.

-If no voltage is present, problem is bad wire or broken terminal from terminal block # 3 to tumbler hi - limit switch and back to terminal block # 4, or faulty tumbler hi - limit switch.
+If no voltage is present, problem is bad wire or broken terminal from terminal block 3 to tumbler hi-limit switch and back to terminal block no. 4, or faulty tumbler hi-limit switch.

-C.) If voltage is present, check for voltage across the D.S.I module "TH" and "GND."
+C. If voltage is present, check for voltage across DSI module "TH" and "GND".

-If no voltage is present, check voltage through the sail switch and burner hi - limit harness against ground.
-Also check for voltage at the two terminals of both components.
+If no voltage is present, check voltage through the sail switch and burner hi-limit harness against ground.
+Also check for voltage at the terminals of both components.
 If voltage is not passing through any one of the two components, replace that component.

-D.) If voltage is present, refer to D.S.I technical manual (P/N: 450119), or if equipped w/ ADC style D.S.I. module refer to technical manual (P/N: 450142).
+D. If voltage is present, refer to DSI technical manual (P/N 450119), or if equipped with ADC style DSI module refer to technical manual (P/N 450142).

-6. "No Heat" Drive & Blower Motors Run, Display Reads Normal.
-(Steam Models)
+6. "No Heat" drive and blower motors run, display reads normal (Steam Models).

-A.) Check for voltage across terminal block #'s 3 & 7.
+A. Check for voltage across terminal block nos 3 and 7.

-If no voltage is present, problem is bad wire or termination(s) between terminal block # 3 to MP harness connector pin # 4.
+If no voltage is present, problem is bad wire(s) or termination(s) between terminal block 3 to MP harness connector pin 4.

-B.) If voltage is present, check for voltage across terminal block #'s 4 & 7.
+B. If voltage is present, check for voltage across terminal block nos.
+4 and 7.

-If no voltage is present, problem is bad wire or termination from terminal block # 3 to tumbler hi - limit switch and back to terminal block # 4 ,or faulty tumbler hi -limit switch.
+If no voltage is present, problem is bad wire(s) or termination(s) from terminal block 3 to tumbler hi-limit switch and back to terminal block 4, or faulty tumbler hi-limit switch.

-C.) If voltage is present across terminal block #'s 4 & 7, check for voltage across the Pneumatic Steam Damper Solenoid (Red & Green wires)
+C. If voltage is present across terminal block nos 4 and 7, check for voltage across the Pneumatic Steam Damper Solenoid (red & green wires).

-If no voltage is present, problem is bad wire(s) or termination(s) between terminal block #'s 4 & 7 and the Damper Solenoid.
+If no voltage is present, problem is bad wire(s) or termination(s) between terminal block nos.
+4 and 7 and the Damper Solenoid.